 1. Crochet bride and groom love birds – I’ve almost finished these and will upload a pic when done 🙂

-2. Carve and sand spoons – Flint has 72 spoons to carve and I am sanding them.
+2. Carve and sand spoons – Adam has 72 spoons to carve and I am sanding them.
 Each table is named after a tree; willow, spruce, hawthorn, alder, sycamore, birch, lime, ash, poplar and each guest will get a hand carved spoon made from the wood of the table they are sat at.
-Flint has had 20months to do this and so far he has done 18…
+Adam has had 20 months to do this and so far he has done 18…

 3. Collect wild flowers – although we are having ‘normal bouquets’, some of the flowers around the venue will be wild.

 4. Finish knife for cutting cake – Adam has made a knife from scratch.
 It started as some sort of petal pole and I think he heated and hammered it then sharpened it.
 He’s also made a handle for it.
 It looks great but isn’t quite finished and I’ll upload a photo once its done